TITLE 89: SOCIAL SERVICES

 10) Children shall be closely supervised by the caregiver when public parks or playgrounds are used for play, during play and while traveling to and from the area.

-11) Supervision shall be provided during outdoor play by caregivers who meet the requirements of Section 408.45 of this Part.
+11) Supervision shall be provided during outdoor play by caregivers who meet the requirements of Section 408.45.

 1) All outside doors except those with operable self-closing devices, operable windows, and other openings used for ventilation shall be screened.